Yu Lin-ya

+Life and career

-Yu was born in 1950, to the Yu family of Kaohsiung.
+Yu was born in 1950 to the Yu family of Kaohsiung.
 Her grandfather, mother, and brothers were also politicians.

-Yu studied history at National Chengchi University and completed graduate work at National Sun Yat-sen University (NSYSU).
+After high school, Yu graduated from National Chengchi University with a bachelor's degree in history.
+She then earned an M.P.A., a master's degree in management, and a Ph.D. from National Sun Yat-sen University.
 She later became president of the Private Kao Yuan Junior College of Technology.

 Yu began her political career as a member of the Taiwan Provincial Assembly.
 Elected to the Legislative Yuan in 1992 and 1995, Yu later served as vice chair of the Research, Development and Evaluation Commission and speaker of the Taiwan Provincial Consultative Council.

 In 2017, the Ciaotou District Court in Kaohsiung ruled that Yu was guilty on charges of breach of trust, as she had used funds from Kao Yuan to pay her personal assistant from 1988 to 2006.
 The Kaohsiung branch of the Taiwan High Court upheld the guilty verdict in 2018, reducing her sentence from two years to nine months imprisonment.